 5. Energy-saving options

 Make sure any new windows are double-paned and glazed.
 Energy-efficient low-e (low emissive) and spectrally-selective coatings block out UV rays while still allowing light and heat to pass through.
 Storm windows and solar shades can help to protect your home from solar heat gain.

 This technique offers a way to capture natural sunlight and heat during colder months.
 Replace outdated heating and air conditioning units Older, inefficient heaters and air conditioners use more energy because they have to work harder to heat and cool.

 Replacing an outdated HVAC system with a more energy-efficient one can lower your monthly energy bills.
+Regular maintenance of the AC unit will also help in saving energy as well as money.
 Replace your energy-zapping water heater with high-efficiency water heaters can bring down home energy costs.